 Recertification and Continuing Education

 All professional certifications are generally valid for between 1 and 5 years, depending upon the certificate.
 For an RMA credential, one must comply with AMT regulations and apply for the renewal of certification every 3 years.
 For the Specialty Certified Medical Assistant recertification, an Oncology MA needs to apply for recertification every year.
-Recertification usually requires candidates to pay a nominal fee and submitting evidence of continuing education units (CEUs).
+Recertification usually requires candidates to pay a nominal fee and submit evidence of continuing education units (CEUs).

 Numerous organizations provide continuing education unit documentation and certificates when you complete conferences, seminars, and online classes.
 Candidates can also take an examination to earn a continuing education unit (CEU) certification.
 All medical assistants are required to maintain CPR certification and renew them as and when the need arises.